Classification of crescent configurations: Geometrically Realizability of Crescent Configurations

+\begin{proof} $(\rightarrow)$ Suppose $M$ is geometrically realizable in general position in $\R^m$.
+It suffices to show that for every $S$ of size $m+2$ or $m+3$, $CM(M_S) = 0$.
+Consider some $S \subset [n]$ of size $m+3$. $S$ must contain some $S_0$ of size $m+1$.
+Since $M$ is realizable as a distance matrix for points in $\R^m$, so must $M_S$ and $M_{S_0}$, since the extra points can just be removed.
+Furthermore, $M_{S_0}$ is the distance matrix of a set of $m+1$ points that form a linearly independent set in $R^m$, since $M$ is a distance matrix for points in general position.
+From \ref{thm: cayley special case}, we see that this implies $CM(M_s) = 0$, and for $S'$ of size $m+2$ such that $S \subset S' \subset S$, $CM(M_{S'}) = 0$.
+Since $S$ was chosen arbitrarily, we see that all subsets of size $m+2, m+3$ must correspond to a Cayley-Menger determinant of 0.

+$(\leftarrow)$ If $M$ satisfies the conditions (1), (2), and (3), then it certainly satisfies the conditions of \ref{cor: realize} and thus is geometrically realizable in general position in $\R^m$. \end{proof}

-Our application of this corollary to the distance sets on $4$ and $5$ points have allowed us to determine the geometric realizability of each of the distance sets found using techniques from earlier sections.
+Our application of \ref{cor: realize v2} to the distance sets on $4$ and $5$ points have allowed us to find a lower bound for the geometric realizability of each of the distance sets found using techniques from earlier sections.
 These geometrically realizable configurations are discussed in the following section.

 Thus far, most of our attentions have been focused on crescent configurations in the plane.
 However, these techniques can be applied to finding crescent configurations in higher dimensions, furthering the work of Burt et. al. \cite{SM15}.